trueos/trueos-docs/trueos-handbook/dualboot.rst

 To dual-boot |trueos| with an existing operating system, first make sure there is either a free partition or an area of free space to use.
-For example, if the system is currently running a Windows operating system, it usually occupies the entire hard drive.
-The partition with the current operating system needs to shrink to make room to install
-|trueos|.
-Shrinking is an operation which retains the current operating
-system while reducing the size of its partition.
+For example, a system running the Winows operating system usually occupies the entire hard drive.
+The partition with the current operating system needs to shrink to make room to install |trueos|.
+Shrinking is an operation which retains the current operating system while reducing the size of its partition.
 This section demonstrates how to create free space within Windows 10.

 .. warning:: **Before** shrinking a partition, be sure to back up any valuable data to an external media such as a removable USB drive!